 - discuss what contributions your work will make

 - offer a tentative chapter by chapter outline

 - provide a tentative bibliography

-You will also register for “thesis hours.”
+In addition to the proposal, you will also register for “thesis hours.”
 To graduate you must have six thesis hours in your program, though you do not necessarily have to complete the thesis in two consecutive semesters.
 Be aware, however, that you must enroll in--and pay for!--thesis hours during any semester when you receive any advisement from a faculty member, which includes the actual thesis defense, and review of the thesis by the Liberal Arts and Graduate Deans.
 Generally, you may not take all six thesis hours in a single semester.
 A thesis is understood to be a more sustained project than such a schedule would presume.